Page Not Found

 Appeared in Bayesian Analysis, 2021

-In this paper we fit beta splines to COVID-19 mortality data for each US state and use the fitted curves to estimate future deaths.
+We fit beta splines to COVID-19 mortality data for each US state and use the fitted curves to estimate future casualties.

 Preprint (submitted for publication), 2023

-This paper, which stemmed out of my BSc project, introduces a new adaptive importance sampling algorithm that used adaptive optimisation to adapt the proposal distribution.
+We introduce a new adaptive importance sampling algorithm that uses optimisation to adapt the proposal distribution to obtain a tighter envelope of the target distribution.

 Appeared in Stat, 2023